PhilChodrow/PIC16B/syllabus.md

 Two assignments that are <span style="color: green;"><i class="far fa-check-circle"></i></span> **Complete (Late)** count for one assignment in the context of your letter grade.
 So, for example, one way to earn an **A** is to complete 5 blog posts on time and 2 late.

+#### Resubmitting Assignments

+All assignments that allow resubmissions will be submitted and assessed in Gradescope.
+The initial submission will be a PDF printout of your assignment.
+If your assignment is assessed as <span style="color: gold;"><i class="fas fa-arrow-alt-circle-up"></i></span> **In Progress**<br>, you'll have the opportunity to revise and resubmit the assignment.
+To do this, just **submit a regrade request on Gradescope with a URL link to the assignment.** It is not necessary to submit another PDF.
 #### Assignments Without Resubmissions

 A very small number of assignments in this course will not allow resubmissions.
 The most important examples of these are project presentations, of which there will be several throughout the quarter.
 These will be graded with relatively relaxed specifications.
 Presentations that show collaboration, effort, and progress will receive full credit.
 ## Why Specifications Grading?

 There are a number of reasons why I have chosen to adopt specifications grading in PIC16B.
 Here are a few: